Privacy choices

 What is the Hue Codex saturation and chroma adjuster?

-Hue Codex Saturation and Chroma Adjuster is a free browser-based tool that mutes or intensifies a HEX color by comparing HSL saturation changes with OKLCH chroma changes.
+Hue Codex Saturation and Chroma Adjuster is a free browser-based tool that mutes or intensifies a concrete CSS color by comparing HSL saturation changes with OKLCH chroma changes while preserving source alpha.

 What is color saturation?